danielmoi/magic-date-helper/README.md

 # Magic Date Helper

-A magic extension helper for displaying and converting dates
+A magic helper for displaying, converting, and manipulating dates

 Supported formats:
 - UTC